arj03/ssb-new-format/README.md

  - size in bytes
  - end-of-log?

- - digital signature of all the previous data, issued with the log's public key
+ - digital signature of all the previous data

  - content?